The state Senate, for the first time ever, passed a bill that would authorize PA online casinos and online poker rooms.

 The Senate bill contains what appears to be high taxes and fees for online gambling:

 - Online slot machine and table game revenue: 54 percent tax rate

 - Licenses for operating either online poker or online casino cost $5 million a piece, or $10 million total for both.

 That tax rate for online casinos is the same as the rate for land-based slots.
 But online gambling is a different animal entirely, and many casinos may balk at the taxes, claiming it won’t be possible to turn a profit.

-We’ve learned from Online Poker Report that the House plans on trying to lower the tax; however, support in the Senate might erode if the tax rate is decreased too much.
+We’ve learned that the House plans on trying to lower the tax; however, support in the Senate might erode if the tax rate is decreased too much.